 Nothing says summer more than an armload of cheerful zinnias.
 Available in a brilliant rainbow of colors, these happy blooms are a must-grow for any flower lover.

 As one of the easiest cut flowers to cultivate, they are a perfect first crop for beginning growers and are reliable, prolific producers for most flower farms and gardeners.

 We’ve been growing zinnias since the beginning, and every year I fall more and more in love with them.

 Zinnias resent cold weather and prefer to be planted after things have warmed up a bit.
-Many gardeners in warmer parts of the world are able to successfully direct seed their zinnias straight into the field, but here in cool Washington we start our plants in 72-cell trays in the greenhouse 4 to 6 weeks before our last spring frost.
+Many gardeners in warmer parts of the world are able to successfully direct-seed their zinnias straight into the field, but here in cool Washington we start seeds in 72-cell trays in the greenhouse 4 to 6 weeks before our last spring frost.

 Plants are tucked into the field around mid-May, once the weather has sufficiently warmed up and all danger of frost has passed.
 Like every flower grown on our farm, we try to give them the best start possible.
 Learn more about soil preparation here.

-Once the planting beds have been prepared, we lay down four lines of drip irrigation, roughly a foot (30.5 cm) apart, then the beds are covered with a layer of pre-burned landscape fabric to control weeds.
-Plants are spaced 9 inches (23 cm) apart with five rows per bed.
+Once the planting beds have been prepared, we lay down four lines of drip irrigation, roughly 1 ft (30 cm) apart, and then the beds are covered with a layer of preburned landscape fabric to control weeds.
+Plants are spaced 9 in (23 cm) apart with 5 rows per bed.

 If given good soil and a steady supply of water, plants can get huge and require some type of support.
-We use a layer of Hortonova netting stretched horizontally about 12 inches (30.5 cm) above the ground.
+We use a layer of Hortonova netting stretched horizontally about 12 in (30 cm) above the ground.
 Netting is held in place by metal hoops that we made with our Johnny’s Quick Hoops Bender.
 Any type of stake, wooden or metal, will work just fine.
 As the plants grow, they push up through the grid of netting and get the support they need.

 Zinnias like the heat, and it’s important that they are grown in full sun.
 In addition to choosing a sunny spot, I always grow them in fabric for the added heat.